sogilis/Blog/site/content/posts/2016-06-28-designing-hexo-mobile-app.md

 ### Quick decisions guide the process

 Once we had our team all set, we needed to make sure that we had access to the folks who can say ‘yes’ or ‘no’ to our design propositions.
 In a project as fast and furious as Hexo+, you’ve got to have someone inside the client’s organisation who makes decisions and makes them quickly.
-(The Product Owner (PO))[https://en.wikipedia.org/wiki/Scrum_(software_development)#Product_owner] role is crucial.
+[The Product Owner (PO)](https://en.wikipedia.org/wiki/Scrum_(software_development)#Product_owner) role is crucial.

 [Eva](https://fr.linkedin.com/in/eva-pagneux-266a04b) was our ever-smiling and ever-demanding PO, the key interface between teams throughout Squadrone.
 She helped us understand the vision of what was to be built.
 At the end of each design sprint, she reviewed our propositions, narrowed down and made tough decisions, always keeping in mind big outcomes like user testing sessions, Hexo+ DIY kits or Hexo+ first shipping to our 2600+ Kickstarter backers all over the world.